dkvz/majorsetbe/README.md

 * The sidebar - It appears in the footer and most probably has to be changed.
 * Change site title (in browser title bars).
 * Disallow access to xmlrpc.php at web server level - Will probably make another private note for the hosting concerns.
+* Configure/create the menu - Add the "Représentations" link with either "?post_type=tribe_events" or "/events/list" as URL depending on rewriting being on or off.

 TODO: Still discussing how to handle saving and showing upcoming and past concerts - More notes in _resources/doc.